tonybuii2003/InnoTank/README.md

 So, we made a fun, smart garbage bin that promotes sustainability through the fact that<br/>
 people simply love chucking things into the garbage bin, especially water bottles.

-Throw a water bottle at it, and it will suck it in.<br/>
+Throw a water bottle at it, and it will succ it in.<br/>
 Then, it will separate the content, label, and the bottle itself and stores them.

 Simple, fun, and convenient.